 Once you’ve mastered skiing in Alpendorf with kids, gather your family to enjoy the best activities in Alpendorf.
 Between other fun winter sports and scenic train rides, here are the best things to do in Alpendorf with kids besides skiing!

 Tobogganing is one of the most traditional winter sports in the Alps, so we definitely suggest it after skiing in Alpendorf with kids.
 Just keep in mind, it’s not for young kids or the faint of heart!
 At the nearby Hahnbaum Ski Resort, families will find a fun toboggan run that’s also partially lit and open in the evening.
 Kids will love the thrill of soaring down the mountain!
 It’s free, but you’ll have to rent toboggans from various ski shops in town.
-To reach the toboggan area, take the Hahnbaum chair lift up the mountain.
+To reach the toboggan area, you can walk up there or take a “tobogganing-cab”, which offers a special price if you want to go up for tobogganing.

 Visit the Ice Rink